nicklasjepsen/daglig-eftertanke/README.md

 **Tip:** If you see errors, make sure you installed the .NET SDK and are in the correct folder.

-You�re now running your first C# console app!
+You’re now running your first C# console app!

 ---